 In 1446, Battista Alberti worked on one of his notable projects, Rucellai Palace or Plazzo Rucellai, Florence.
 He proposed pilasters, cornices, entablature, stone rustication texture and Corinthian columns in the Classical style.

 Battista Alberti designed a long continuous seating space at lower level.
 He was well familiar with the principles of cityscape, street hierarchy, their relationships with secondary pathways and the heights of the buildings.
-Leon Alberti worked in 1450 for the Italian captain Sigismondo Malatesta and converted the San Francesco Gothic church, Rimini, Italy into the Tempio Malatestiano, memorial chapel.
-Battista Alberti designed the front façade of the Santa Maria Novella Dominican church in Florence.
+Leon Alberti worked in 1450 for the Italian captain Sigismondo Malatesta and converted the San Francesco Gothic church, Rimini, Italy into the Tempio Malatestiano, memorial chapel, a notable example of adaptive reuse architecture.
+Battista Alberti designed the front façade of the Santa Maria Novella Dominican church in Florence, a icon of Alberti architecture.
 In this project, he connected the aisles on lower level and the nave, the long central area of the church, with embellished scrolls.

 Many church architects later took inspiration from this concept for many years.
 Battista Alberti wrote a book on architecture, ‘De re aedificatoria’, in 1452.
 It was inspired by the ancient archaeological ruins of Rome as well as the works of Roman architect Vitruvius.
 He wrote another book on sculptures, ‘De statua’ in 1464.
 He designed a church San Sebastiano, Mantua and another church Basilica Sant’ Andrea, Mantua.
 Battista Alberti emphasized on the perfect geometry as influenced by Vitruvius and used classical columns in his buildings in the most perfect manner.
 As he believed that an architect was a designer, he paid less attention to the construction part unlike Italian Renaissance architect Filippo Brunelleschi.